aya-alsek/BuildWise/docs/discovery/high-level-user-journey.md

 A simplified team flow is:

-**Create Team / Project → Team Leader → Invite Members → Members Accept Invitation → Shared Project Workspace**
+**Create Team / Project → Team Leader → Send Invitation → Member Opens Invitation → Log In or Sign Up → Accept Invitation → Join Shared Project Workspace**

+A user who receives an invitation does not need to independently select "Team" for that project because the invitation already identifies the relevant team/project.

+Once the invitation is accepted, the user's account becomes associated with the relevant team/project as a member.

-All accepted members become associated with the relevant project and can collaborate according to their assigned permissions.
+All accepted members can collaborate according to their assigned permissions.

 Detailed team roles, permissions, invitations, member management, and leadership rules will be defined later during Requirements Engineering.